faantam/pulse-docker/README.md

 **Caution**: You may wish to wait until the consensus and execution client are fully synchronized before you deposit.
 Check their logs with `./ethd logs -f consensus` and `./ethd logs -f execution`.
 This safe-guards against the validator being marked offline if your validator is activated before the consensus client syncs.

-Once you are ready, you can send Pulse to the deposit contract by using the `.eth/validator_keys/deposit_data-TIMESTAMP.json` file at the [Testnet launchpad](https://launchpad.v4.testnet.pulsechain.com/en/) or [Mainnet launchpad](https://launchpad.pulsechain.com/).
+Once you are ready, you can send PLS to the deposit contract by using the `.eth/validator_keys/deposit_data-TIMESTAMP.json` file at the [Testnet launchpad](https://launchpad.v4.testnet.pulsechain.com/en/) or [Mainnet launchpad](https://launchpad.pulsechain.com/).